Drew Waters Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 12th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Angels pitching staff is 12th in the league with a collective 8.8 strikeouts per nine innings.

-- Angels pitchers combine to rank 17th in baseball in home runs allowed (78 total, 1.1 per game).
+- The Angels rank 15th in baseball in home runs allowed (78 total, 1.1 per game).

-- His most recent appearance was on Sunday against the Seattle Mariners, when the lefty threw five innings, surrendering five earned runs while allowing 10 hits.
+- His most recent appearance came on Sunday against the Seattle Mariners, when the right-hander tossed five innings, surrendering three earned runs while giving up seven hits.

-- The 26-year-old has put together a 4.52 ERA and 6.8 strikeouts per nine innings across 12 games this season, while giving up a batting average of .264 to his opponents.
+- The 27-year-old has amassed an ERA of 4.56, with 8.4 strikeouts per nine innings, in 10 games this season.
+Opponents have a .252 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.